francis2/api/csharp/services-api/docs/RisksApi.md

-Updates a existing entity of UserAccountRiskParameter
+Updates an existing entity of UserAccountRiskParameter

 ### Example
 ```csharp